Marseille's new waves in Mediterranean architecture

 Marseille is France's oldest city, yet much of it had to be reconstructed after World War II.

-I had come here for Le Corbusier's post-war brutalist masterpiece, Cite Radieuse, the first of his Unite d'Habitation housing projects.
+I had come here for Swiss-French architect Le Corbusier's post-war brutalist masterpiece, Cite Radieuse, the first of his Unite d'Habitation housing projects.

 It did not disappoint and showed me how it is possible to rethink modern dwelling as a cost-effective, self-sufficient solution that has stayed relevant through the times.